polyglotdev/the-git-and-github-bootcamp/README.md

 ## Git != GitHub

 Git is a version control system that allows you to track changes in your codebase, collaborate with other developers, and revert to previous stages.
 GitHub is a platform that allows you to store your Git repositories in the cloud, collaborate with other developers, and deploy your code to the web.

+## Repositories

+A repository is a folder that contains your project files.
+It is where you store your codebase, track changes, and collaborate with other developers.